-- Assets: $13,044,892 (2008)
+- Assets: $0 (2009)

-- Grants Awarded: $909,256 (2008)
+- Grants Awarded: $12,044,976 (2009)

-(a) Peace, Arms Control and Foreign Policy: The Trust is a member of the Peace and Security Funders Group, which is an unincorporated association of individual philanthropists and foundations that give money to leftist anti-war and environmentalist causes.
+(a) Peace, Arms Control, and Foreign Policy: The Stewart R. Mott Foundation was a member of the Peace and Security Funders Group, an unincorporated association of individual philanthropists and foundations that give money to anti-war and environmentalist causes.

 To view a list of additional noteworthy grantees of the Stewart R. Mott Foundation, click here.

-(Information on grantees and monetary amounts courtesy of The Foundation Center, GuideStar, ActivistCash, the Capital Research Center and Undue Influence)
+(Information on grantees and monetary amounts courtesy of The Foundation Center, GuideStar, ActivistCash, the Capital Research Center, Undue Influence), and SRMfoundation.org)